 Annapurna Base Camp Trek is one of the most popular trekking routes in Nepal and probably holds a similar ranking in the worldwide countdown.
 It brings visitors literally upfront and face-to-face with the gigantic 8-thousander, which is an incredible feat for moderate trekkers.
 A beautifully crafted Annapurna Base Camp Trek itinerary drags tourists to the world’s tenth highest peak, which also holds an almost fatal attraction for mountaineers and alpinists.
 This fabulous walk on the foothills of the Annapurna massif leads to the base camp amidst alarming sensation and holds numerous values for the mountain lovers.
 This top trekking destination in Nepal will leave its visitors spellbound with the tantalizing mountain views, even before starting the trek, in Pokhara.
-Distinctive views of Machhapuchhre, Annapurna South, Hiunchuli, Gangapurna, and Gandharvachuli greet the weary travellers to reinstate their lost energy and replenish with inspirational moments and vistas.
+Distinctive views of Machhapuchhre, Annapurna South, Hiunchuli, Gangapurna, and Gandharvachuli greet the weary travelers to reinstate their lost energy and replenish with inspirational moments and vistas.
 A moderate teahouse trekking in Nepal, the Annapurna Base Camp trek will keep treading inside the forests of the Annapurna Conservative Area amidst a variety of vegetation.

 This marvelous trek in Nepal will lead you through the traditional picturesque hamlets including Ghandruk, Chhomrong, Bamboo, Deurali, Birethanti, Komrong, Jhinu Danda, Sinuwa, Himalaya Hotel, and Dovan.
 Travelers get a chance to peek into the Nepali culture as they ramble on varied terrains of terraced fields, undulating paths, forest tracks, and certain rocky trails.
 In fact, trekking in the Annapurna region is a melting pot to the adventurous souls, where you get to hear a variety of dialects and languages, get to exchange your notes with other trekkers, share ideas and experiences.
 The 2500 stone steps with teahouses on either side between Chhomrong and Bamboo is a fantastic experience for novice trekkers.
 The Annapurna trekking destinations are easily accessible with different trailheads starting just an hour or so from the lake city of Pokhara.

-Best time to do trekking in Nepal is during autumn and spring seasons when the weather is perfect and the skies are blue and clearer and the glimpses to behold are simply awe-inspiring.
+The best time to do trekking in Nepal is during autumn and spring seasons when the weather is perfect and the skies are blue and clearer and the glimpses to behold are simply awe-inspiring.
 If you are hiking during winters, make sure to have the latest information on trail conditions as there is a risk of avalanche between Himalayan Hotel and Machhapuchhre Base Camp.
 Join Royal Holidays and plan your adventurous trip in the Nepal Himalayas to get acquainted with the Nepalese landscapes, culture and age-old traditions.
-Anyone who enjoys nature walks and possesses a levelheaded degree of fitness with a good health and a strong determination can embark on this moderate trekking package in Nepal.
+Anyone who enjoys nature walks and possesses a levelheaded degree of fitness with good health and a strong determination can embark on this moderate trekking package in Nepal.

-Duration: 7 hr
+Duration: 3-4 hr

 Duration: 5 - 6 hr

-Elevation: 2100 M
+Altitude: 2100 M